Disney Means Nothing Anymore

 To question these post-War generations, to try to put these issues in the context of other issues facing the world, only gets you accused of being the problem in the first place.

 There is no real discussion anymore.
 One remains free to read history.
 One is not free to question others.

-The children of the children, of those who suffered through two world wars, are now the jailers.
+The children of the children, of those who suffered through two world wars (but who are now dead), are the jailers.
 They don’t care how many weapons the U.S. produces or where they end up or how they are used.